Azure-Samples/contoso-real-estate/README.md

 ## Development environment

-This project is optimized for use with [GitHub Codespaces](https://github.com/features/codespaces).
+This project is optimized for use with [GitHub Codespaces](https://github.com/features/codespaces), a development environment hosted in the GitHub cloud.
 Here is how to get started:

 1. Fork this repository.
 1. Create a new GitHub Codespace from your fork.
 This will automatically provision a new Codespace with all the required dependencies preinstalled and configured.